Find out about our stay at the Sol Costa Atlantis in Puerto de la Cruz, thanks to Jet2 Holidays.

 And there was also a vending machine just outside our room,with water, soft drinks, snacks and even alcohol-free beers!

-This was great because we could easily pop out for cold drinks and snacks when we wanted them.
-But on the downside, it meant that we could hear every time that anyone else on our floor wanted a snack…
+This was great because I could easily pop out for cold drinks and snacks when I wanted them.
+But on the downside, it meant that I could hear every time that anyone else on the floor wanted a snack…

 I was quite impressed by the size of the ensuite, which had a large walk in rainfall shower and elegant decor.
 Basic toiletries are provided free of charge, and there was a small amenities kit as well.